 Association: each college has one association established and supervised by the Deanship of Student Affairs, Admissions and Registration (activity office), the members must be from the same college.

 Club: established by the students and supervised by Deanship of Student Affairs, Admissions and Registration, the club members can be from all the students in the campus.

-- Must be approved by Deanship of Student Affairs, Admissions and Registration. - All clubs should represent Alfaisal vision and mission. - All events must be in compliance with MoE and Alfaisal regulations. - No mixed gender clubs of female and male. - Head of association or club must spend a year at Alfaisal as a student and be aware of all regulations. - A head of a club and its members should have no conduct or academic warning. - No racial or religious discussions or debates. - Should not duplicate either in function or purpose an existing club. - No event that may endanger the mental, physical health or safety of students or endanger a public property on campus. - Any club that inactive for whole year will be cancelled. - All recognized student organizations (association and club) will be held responsible by the University for abiding by Alfaisal, and governmental laws.
-The University is involved in the off-campus event of recognized student organizations when such event is under Alfaisal name. - Only currently registered students shall be eligible for active membership status in student organizations. - The purpose of student organizations must not conflict with the educational functions or established policies of the University. - The University offers several ways for student organizations to market themselves to students who want to become involved. - All recognized student organizations are given space on the sites. http://www.alfaisal.edu/ - The Office of Student Activities coordinates associations and clubs Fair at the beginning of the fall semester.
-All recognized student organizations are given an opportunity to register for the fairs during which they can set up a table with information about their groups.
+- Must be approved by Deanship of Student Affairs, Admissions and Registration. - All clubs should represent Alfaisal vision and mission. - All events must be in compliance with MoE and Alfaisal regulations. - Head of association or club must spend a year at Alfaisal as a student and be aware of all regulations. - A head of a club and its members should have no conduct or academic warning. - No racial or religious discussions or debates. - Should not duplicate either in function or purpose an existing club. - No event that may endanger the mental, physical health or safety of students or endanger a public property on campus. - Any club that inactive for whole year will be cancelled. - All recognized student organizations (association and club) will be held responsible by the University for abiding by Alfaisal, and governmental laws.
+The University is involved in the off-campus event of recognized student organizations when such event is under Alfaisal name.

-- Student organizations can place flyers/materials on general purpose bulletin boards throughout campus after the approval of SA & PR. - The Head of a club's responsibilities: - Represent the club. - Enforce the regulations on the club's activities. - Contact Student Affairs for any issues. - Submit all financial receipts to the activity's office. - Submit comprehensive report for each event with pictures. - Must be enrolled full time student. - Must train the next president before he/she leaves.

-- The University's recognition to a student association or club, the club is accorded a number of benefits, including:

-- Use of the University's logo and insignia is subject to university regulations.

-- Ability to book space for the activity.

-- Right to hold Events.

-- The use of the clubs' name on campus.

-- Access and ability to use university property and equipment.

-- Access to send email to all students.

-- Financial support for the activities.

-- Email address for the club.
+- Only currently registered students shall be eligible for active membership status in student organizations. - The purpose of student organizations must not conflict with the educational functions or established policies of the University. - The University offers several ways for student organizations to market themselves to students who want to become involved. - All recognized student organizations are given space on the sites. https://ea.alfaisal.edu/site/ - The Office of Student Activities coordinates associations and clubs Fair at the beginning of the fall semester.
+All recognized student organizations are given an opportunity to register for the fairs during which they can set up a table with information about their groups. - Student organizations can place flyers/materials on general purpose bulletin boards throughout campus after the approval of SA & PR. - The Head of a club's responsibilities: - Represent the club. - Enforce the regulations on the club's activities. - Contact Student Affairs for any issues. - Submit all financial receipts to the activity's office. - Submit comprehensive report for each event with pictures. - Must be enrolled full time student. - Must train the next president before he/she leaves. - The University's recognition to a student association or club, the club is accorded a number of benefits, including: - Use of the University's logo and insignia is subject to university regulations. - Ability to book space for the activity. - Right to hold Events. - $\,\circ\,\,$ The use of the clubs' name on campus. - Access and ability to use university property and equipment. - Access to send email to all students. - Partial financial support for the activities. - Email address for the club.